aluizio-n/aluizio-n/readme.md

 Backend developer.
 Python, Node, Docker.

-I like to create systems that actually works.
+I like to create systems that actually works :)

 <br/>